Authors

 Please read and follow these instructions carefully; doing so will ensure that the publication of your manuscript is as rapid and efficient as possible.
 The Publisher reserves the right to return manuscripts that are not prepared in accordance with these instructions.

-We recommend that all manuscripts be submitted online at E-mail: ssmj@list.ru.
+All manuscripts should be submitted online at Submission Service.

 General: Papers must be written in English or Russian.